-The Treatment Center became aware of PBSO’s dilemma.
-After a meeting with Chief Deputy Gauger, The Treatment Center stepped forward with a solution to the problem.
-Rick Marvin, employed by The Treatment Center, agreed to facilitate a drug education program for the Sheriff’s office.
-He has been instrumental in the development and operation of the program at no cost to the taxpayers of Palm Beach County.
+After a meeting with Chief Deputy Gauger, The Treatment Center offered a solution to the PBSO’s dilemma.
+A group facilitator, employed by The Treatment Center, agreed to lead the drug education program for the PBSO.
+We are proud to say our involvement has been instrumental in the development and operation of the program – and at no cost to the taxpayers of Palm Beach County.